riboseinc/ribose-ruby/README.md

 #### List app relations

-To retrieve the list of app relations we can use the `AppRelation.all` interface
+To retrieve the list of app relations, we can use the `AppRelation.all` interface.

 ```ruby
 Ribose::AppRelation.all